• Home

 No list of remote working destinations would be complete without Bali, a place that’s become almost synonymous with the digital nomad lifestyle.
 There have been a few high-profile deportations in the news recently, so it’s essential that you check the visa requirements before you pack your bags.

 Once there, though, you’ll be living in a little corner of heaven.
-It’s got a low cost of living, picture-postcard beaches and buzzing nightlife in areas like Kuta, and more co-working spaces are appearing all the time.
+It’s got a low cost of living, picture-postcard beaches, and buzzing nightlife in areas like Kuta, and more co-working spaces are appearing all the time.
 What’s not to love?

 Whether you’re looking to live an itinerant lifestyle and travel all over the globe, or you’d prefer to head somewhere for a longer stretch, the world has a lot to offer remote workers.
 If you’re out of the office for the long haul, now is the perfect time to pack your bags and go.
+Do you have questions about what it’s like freelancing on nDash?
+Check out how to become part of our freelance marketplace now!

 Photo by Alex Blăjan on Unsplash